reina-peh/data-science-and-analytics/README.md

 # data-science-and-analytics
 ## About
 This repository documents my independent learning in quest of reinforcing my existing knowledge and skills as an analyst.
-I have hand-picked courses, of which mostly come with assessments and labs to augment my learning.
+I have hand-picked courses — mostly augmented with assessments and labs.

 ## Materials
 1. Google Data Analyst Professional Certificate — Google [^1]